pulumi/docs/content/blog/deploying-the-infrastructure-of-oauth-server-for-cms-app/index.md

 ## Creating the Application Image

-Replace the working directory in the Dockerfile with the path to your cloned repository.
+To deploy our application, replace the working directory in the Dockerfile with the path to your repository.
+Setting the working directory copies the content to when Docker builds the image.

 ```dockerfile
 WORKDIR /go/src/github.com/pulumi/aws-ts-netlify-cms-and-oauth/cms-oauth